 Sexually Transmitted Infections

-The only way to find out if you have a Sexually Transmitted Disease (STD, also called or STI or Sexually Transmitted Infection) is to get tested.
+The only way to find out if you have a Sexually Transmitted Infection (STI) is to get tested.

 - Many STIs have no symptoms.
 You can't tell if someone has an STI just by looking at them.